connervieira/CopilotLink/README.md

 ## Hardware

+In the future.
+I plan on building a dedicated product to run Copilot Link using the hardware below.
+However, for now, you can still try to assemble it yourself.
+While I don't provide a tutorial based on it's complexity, I've tried to link to external tutorials when applicable.

 Copilot Link is intentionally very modular, meaning there are very few concrete hardware requirements.
 However, this is a recommended parts list designed around making you more connected to your car without wasting money unnecessarily.
 The parts you use with Copilot Link is entirely dependent on what you want to do with it.

 **Note**: This isn't intended to be a concrete parts list.
 Instead, is a general list to demonstrate the affordability of hardware compatible Copilot Link.
+You should ensure that the products you get are compatible with each other yourself before making any purchases.

 1. Raspberry Pi 3B+
     - $30